PHOTO ASSISTANT – SEATTLE

 It’s been said that ‘being a good photographer & being a good assistant are two completely & utterly different things.‘

-Philosophical speeches aside, here are the duties an assistant will be expected to perform & the qualities I’m looking for in an individual:
+Philosophical speeches aside, here are the duties you will be expected to perform & the qualities I’m looking for in an individual:

 Gear management, testing, & cleaning.

 Image offloading & file management.